Garbage, Recycling, Composting

 - If your waste was not collected, a red sticker indicating why will be placed on it.

-- There may be a delay between your regular waste and your large item being collected.
+- There may be a delay between waste and large item collection.

-- Please ensure that your garbage is secure from wind and pests as much as possible.
+- Please ensure that waste is secure from wind and pests.
 This includes avoiding early set outs and using a can with a removable lid, if necessary.

 Bag Tags and Large Item Tags